precision-creative/landing-page-template/README.md

-# landing-page-template
+# Landing Page Template

-A template for our marketing landing pages
+A template for our marketing landing pages.